 Has Success Gone To Ranu Mondal's Head?
-Her Rude Act With A Fan Caught On Camera!
+Her Rude Act With Fan Caught On Camera!

 @gayatrigupta: "This happens when success gets to your head!"

-While many slammed Ranu Mondal, some also came out in support of her and urged the netizens not to judge Ranu Mondal with just one video!
+While many slammed Ranu Mondal, some also came out in support of her and urged the netizens to not judge the budding singer with just one video!

 @parantak_: "Here is a different approach to see this.
 It's not that the success makes you a egoistic person but it lets you realise your personal space and privacy which is nonexistent for most of the general people in India.
 People consider personal space of celebrities only that too out of fear.
 P.s.- Not giving conclusion on specific instance."